datacarpentry/sql-ecology-lesson/_episodes/03-sql-joins.md

     JOIN species
     ON surveys.species_id = species.species_id;

-`ON` is like `WHERE`, it filters things out according to a test condition.
+`ON` is like `WHERE`.
+It filters things out according to a test condition.
 We use the `table.colname` format to tell the manager what column in which table we are referring to.